AnitaBanh/Regex-Tutorial/gist.md

 This is where a regular expression, also known as regex, is extremely helpful.
 A regex is a sequence of characters that specifies a search pattern in text.
 A regex can also be used to validate an input.

-GIVEN a regex tutorial
-WHEN I open the tutorial
-THEN I see a descriptive title and introductory paragraph explaining the purpose of the tutorial, a summary describing the regex featured in the tutorial, a table of contents linking to different sections that break down each component of the regex and explain what it does, and a section about the author with a link to the author’s GitHub profile
-WHEN I click on the links in the table of contents THEN I am taken to the corresponding sections of the tutorial WHEN I read through each section of the tutorial
-THEN I find a detailed explanation of what a specific component of the regex does WHEN I reach the end of the tutorial
-THEN I find a section about the author and a link to the author’s GitHub profile

 ## Summary

 In this tutorial, I will explain the regex for matching an email address.